 - You’ll save money versus traditional pet shipping companies.

-- The site has detailed driver profiles with badges and photos, plus thousands of customer reviews and feedback.
+- The site has detailed driver profiles, badges, photos, and thousands of customer reviews and feedback.

 - All the drivers on CitizenShipper are vetted and pass stringent background checks.